Why Simple Analytics is a great alternative to Google Analytics

 1.1 The privacy of your website visitors

-Google is the biggest ad-tech company in the world and tracks 56% of the websites on the internet.
+Google is the biggest ad-tech company globally and tracks 56% of the websites on the internet.
 It’s a monstrous machine devouring your data for profit.
 This inspired us to build an alternative.
 An alternative that makes sure that your data is truly yours.

-At Simple, you own your data, but we go further than that.
+At Simple, you own your data, but we go further.
 We believe we can give companies insights into their website analytics without compromising visitor privacy.
 We do not collect any personally identifiable information (PII) from your visitors ever.

 By using Google Analytics you are giving them the reins over your data and therefore your visitors’ privacy.
 You are not the one in control.
 Google is.
 There is no way to check behind the curtains at Google to know 100% sure what is being done with your data.